mythril-forge/orizon-game-setting/module/c00A-session-zero-alpha.md

 ## Angry CliffNotes
 What to tell your group about session zero:
-1. Session zero is about the campaign.
+1. Session zero is a 2-hour session about the campaign.
 1. You want to build the game with their input.
 1. There won't be character generation yet until after session zero.
-	*Do not allow your players to make characters before this.*
+	*Do not allow your players to make characters before this session.*

 Core engagements to watch for:
 - Challenge